Learn-to-Distance: Distance Learning for Detecting LLM-Generated Text: Implementation

 \section{Implementation}

 \textbf{Prompt for rewriting}.
-The prompt is set as: \texttt{You are a professional rewriting expert and you can rewrite the context without missing the original details.
-Please keep the length of the rewritten text similar to the original text.
+The prompt is set as: \texttt{You are a rewriting expert and you would rewrite the text without missing the original details.
+Return ONLY the rewritten version.
+Do not explain changes, do not give multiple options, and do not add commentary.
 Original text:}.

 To generate rewritten texts, we employ an open-source model available on HuggingFace{, i.e., \texttt{google/gemma-2-9b-it}}.
 We recommend using an instruction fine-tuned variant, as it is more likely to produce faithful rewrite.
 In addition, the model should contain at least a billion parameters, since smaller models often fail to generate reliable rewrite.
 Choosing a open-source LLM does not require access to proprietary models like ChatGPT and Grok, making our approach being affordable and accessibility.
 We set the \texttt{max\_new\_tokens} as the 1.2 times of the number of tokens in $\bm{X}$, and the \texttt{min\_new\_tokens} as the 0.8 times of the number of tokens in $\bm{X}$.